wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 with an enqueue cycle `cycle + preDelay`.
 Here `preDelay` is the latency between last parent notification and the actual enqueue time.

+In `class DelayEvent`, the `parentDone()` function is overridden to optimize static delays.
+Since the delay value is statically known during the bound phase, `parentDone()` will simply call `done()` with `cycle + preDelay` to recursively incoke the `parentDone()` function of children events.
+This way, we do not pay the overhead of enqueuing an event and simulating it later, since the delay event is never inserted into the event queue.
+Note that although the variable name `minStartCycle` implies that it stores the minumum cycle for an event to start, this variable is not used to determine when an event can be inserted into the queue.
+In zSim, if there is a `C` cycle interval between two events on different simulated components, the simulator code will insert a delay event to properly model that, instead of using `preDelay` or `postDelay` of the two events.